Madame-Aehm/CAB-Project-4-Spikes/spike19/notes.md

 });
 ```

-- To test if we've followed all the steps, run 'npm start' from the terminal in the 'server' directory.
+- To test if we've followed all the steps, run `npm start` from `server` directory in your terminal.
 Anything logged to the console from the server side will be visible in your server terminal!

 - We'll also want to add some **Middlewares** to help us out: **express.json** and **express.urlencoded** are already installed from the Express package, we need them for when we start using POST requests.
 We'll need to install the [**CORS**](https://expressjs.com/en/resources/middleware/cors.html) npm package, which will enable CORS in our app.
 Then, we can configure our app to use them from our index.js file.
 Make sure the app knows to **use** them _before_ it starts **listening**: